 Izzat proudly stated, “Before Christmas.”

-Then he ran away to play with his friend.
-As I turned to go into my office.
+Then he ran away to play with his friend as I turned to go into my office.
 He ran back.
 “I will really miss you.”

-This is a child that has mastered making friends, learning a new language, being a risk taker and being bold.
+He was a child that has mastered making friends, learning a new language, being a risk taker and being bold.
 At our school, he had many houses of treasure to explore and take in.
 As he moved to his new school, I hope he took the lessons he had learned here.
 He had successfully navigated a lifetime of change in just 16 short months.

 Christmas is always an interesting to time to reconnect with family and friends.
 Sometimes, when I least expect it, I get a note from parents I have worked with or from their children.
-Today as I was searching for a unique Christmas decoration, I ran into the note I got from Izzat when he was going to get ready for his last semester in High School.
+Today as I was searching for a unique Christmas decoration, I ran into the letter I got from Izzat when he was going to get ready for his last semester in High School.
 I remember his small hand tightly clutching mine, and I wonder how big and strong his hands are today.

 Sometimes Christmas memories make me cry.